TianyiShi2001/protein/README.md

     let (_, structure) = Parser::parse(&data).unwrap();
     let (phis, psis) = structure.models[0].ramachandran();
     // the `.ramachandran()` function is provided by the `ModelAnalysis` trait
+    // this produces vectors of phi and psi angles in radians

-    let mut wtr = Writer::from_path("examples/ramachandran.csv").unwrap();
+    // the code below is used to output csv, which is optional let mut wtr = Writer::from_path("examples/ramachandran.csv").unwrap();
     wtr.write_record(&["phi", "psi"]).unwrap();
     for (&phi, &psi) in phis.iter().zip(psis.iter()) {